Club parkrun championship 2026

 Our club parkrun championship is a great way to join other Dragons in parkruns across the region.
 Members are divided into mixed gender groups (selected at the start of the year) comprising runners of similar ability with points awarded based on finishing position in the group for each race (full details below).

-There are two championship trophies up for grabs – the groups winner and the most improved runner.
+There are two championship trophies up for grabs – the groups winner and the most improved parkrunner.

 The following parkruns will host the Championship in 2026: